-Getting to the question of ethnicity of the Sauromatians and Sarmatians, we have in mind a well-known fact in the scientific community that the ancient historians did not care about the correct use of ethnic names or understand them in its very peculiar way:
+Considering the ethnicity of the Sauromatians and Sarmatians more deeply, we have in mind a well-known fact in the scientific community that the ancient historians did not care about the correct use of ethnic names or understand them in its very peculiar way:

 The Huns were often called Scythians; contrariwise the Avars and Bulgars were Huns; Goths and after them even occasionally Slavs were called Getae; and the legendary Gog and Magog in the Bible could be found on the high medieval maps (POHL WALTER, 2002: 4).

-A picture of ethnic composition of Scythia can got by the map of ancient place names interpreted by means of different languages, the alleged ancestors of which speakers could reside in Scythia and the surrounding area.
-Especially important for us is Ossetian Place Names.
-This topic is dealt separately in more detail, but here we will focus on the main points.
-In general, the whole set of Ossetian place names reflects the paths of motion of the Ossetians from their ancestral home in the Sozh River basin to the places of their present habitat in the Caucasus.
+A picture of ethnic composition of Scythia can got by the map of ancient place names interpreted by means of different languages, the alleged ancestors of which speakers could reside in Scythia and the surrounding area (see the map below).
+Especially important for us is the toponymy of Ossetic origin in order to refute the widespread opinion about the predominance of Iranian-speaking ancestors of Ossetians among the entire population of the Northern Pontic region.
+Accordingly, the Savromats are considered one of the Iranian tribes.
+The topic of Ossetic toponymy, which is very important for establishing truth, is examined in detail separately, but here we will focus on the main points.
+In general, the whole set of Ossetic place names reflects the paths of motion of the Ossetians from their ancestral home in the Sozh River basin (see the section Iranic Tribes in the Eastern Europe at the Bronze Age ) to the places of their present habitat in the Caucasus.
 Basic "milestones" are outlined by the following chain of names:

 Shchygry, two village in Kaluga Region an two villages in Kursk and Oriol Region.

 Ors, a river, lt of the Nugr' River, lt of the Oka River.